islandoftex/arara/README.md

 Would you like to make `arara` speak your own language?
 Splendid!
 We would love to have you in the team!
 Just send us an e-mail, join our dedicated chatroom or open an issue about it.
 The localization process is quite straightforward, we can help you!
 Any language is welcome!

+A big thanks to our translators Marco Daniel, Clemens Niederberger, Ulrike Fischer, Gert Fischer, Enrico Gregorio and Marijn Schraagen!
+Thank you, friends!

 ## Downloads

 [![Download from GitHub](https://img.shields.io/badge/github-4.0-blue.svg?style=flat-square)](https://github.com/cereda/arara/releases)